Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

   </tr>
   <tr>
     <td>nickname</td>
-    <td>Nickname (optional), the nickname that will be used in iOS Apns push (only the nickname displayed in the push notification bar), not the nickname of the user's personal information, Chat does not save the user's nickname, avatar and other personal information, you need to save it on your own server and bind it to the IM username registered to your user</td>
+    <td>Nickname (optional), the nickname that will be used in iOS Apns push (only the nickname displayed in the push notification bar), not the nickname of the user's personal information, Chat does not save the user's nickname, avatar and other personal information, you need to save it on your own server and bind it to the Chat username registered to your user</td>
   </tr>
   <tr>
     <td>activated</td>